 U.S. imports of dried prunes are insignificant compared to U.S. production.
 In 2002, while the U.S. produced 158,000 tons of dried prunes, only 616 tons were imported.
 In that year, the domestically-produced tonnage was over 250 times larger than the imported tonnage.

 In recent years, as volumes of domestically-produced prunes have fluctuated imports have also fluctuated, but imported prunes continue to represent a very small portion of the available prune products in the U.S. market.

 Argentina, Chile, France, Mexico, Iran, and Turkey export prunes to the United States, with Argentina accounting for approximately 90 percent of all U.S. imports.

-Under the order, §§ 993.48 through 993.59, and §§ 993.62 authorized requirements upon handlers to meet grade and size requirements, obtain both incoming and outgoing inspection, label prunes appropriately, and hold a portion of the crop in reserve.
+Under the order, §§ 993.48 through 993.59, and § 993.62 authorize requirements upon handlers to meet grade and size requirements, obtain both incoming and outgoing inspection, label prunes appropriately, and hold a portion of the crop in reserve.
 The order's rules and regulations establish similar requirements.
-Start Printed Page 50155

-Currently the provisions for outgoing inspections and reserve disposition are suspended in both the order and the order's rules and regulations until August 1, 2006, and August 1, 2008, respectively.
+Currently, the provisions for outgoing inspection and reserve disposition are suspended in both the order and the order's rules and regulations until August 1, 2006, and August 1, 2008, respectively.
 This rule suspends indefinitely all the remaining handling requirements.